Felicious/Boba-Bill/README.md

 ##### function getOwedDetails()
 Collapse "details" button to display costs for each transaction

+*Returns*:
+- List of name/description of transaction
+- paired with expenditure of each transaction

+TODO: Requires additional getName function from Transaction class

 ### 2. Add Transaction function
     This is a multi-step query from the user.